 Starting pitchers (6): Marco Gonzales, James Paxton, Justus Sheffield, Chris Flexen, Yusei Kikuchi, Justin Dunn

-The Mariners will again turn to a six-man rotation after seeing its benefits in 2020, a trend that will likely spread across baseball as MLB returns to the more demanding 162-game schedule that will almost certainly impact pitchers more than any position.
-Seattle will be able to allocate a big chunk of those innings to the veteran Paxton, who agreed to terms on a one-year return on Saturday, and pair him at the top of the rotation with No. 1 starter Gonzales.
+The Mariners will again turn to a six-man rotation after seeing its benefits in 2020, a trend that will likely spread across baseball as MLB returns to the more demanding 162-game schedule.
+Seattle will be able to allocate a big chunk of those innings to the veteran Paxton and pair him at the top of the rotation with No. 1 starter Gonzales.
 Sheffield and Kikuchi are also locks, which puts the Mariners at four left-handed starters.
 Righty Flexen, who pitched in Korea last season, also has a solidified spot.
 That leaves the remaining slot up to right-handed Dunn or lefty Nick Margevicius, a waiver claim last year from the Padres who is coming off a nice season.
-Dunn has the early edge since he’s a righty and is one of the long-term pieces of the rebuild, but his status will be determined by Spring Training performance.
+Dunn had the early edge since he’s a righty and is one of the long-term pieces of the rebuild, but Margevicius has put up better numbers of late.

-Relievers (8): Rafael Montero, Kendall Graveman, Keynan Middleton, Anthony Misiewicz, Brandon Brennan, Will Vest, Joey Gerber, Yohan Ramirez
+Relievers (8): Rafael Montero, Kendall Graveman, Keynan Middleton, Anthony Misiewicz, Yohan Ramirez, Casey Sadler, Erik Swanson, Joey Gerber

 Montero will get the first looks at the highest-leverage innings after racking up eight saves in as many tries as the Rangers' closer last season.
-Gravemen is next on that list after a successful transition to the bullpen following his return from a benign tumor last season, which featured some of the highest velocity readings of his career.
+Graveman is next on that list after a successful transition to the bullpen -- which featured some of the highest velocity readings of his career -- following his return from a benign tumor last season.
 Middleton also brings gas and closing experience.
-Beyond those three, Misiewicz, Brennan and Ramirez will be considered after mostly positive runs last year, and Vest will need to remain on the roster as a Rule 5 Draft selection or he could be reacquired by the Tigers.
-Gerber didn’t have the debut he would’ve liked, but the Mariners really like his stuff and are seeking much-improved velocity in the bullpen.
-Some of the lower-leverage spots will be up for grabs in camp.
+Beyond those three, Misiewicz and Ramirez will be considered after mostly positive runs last year.
+Gerber hasn't had the strongest spring, but the Mariners really like his stuff and are seeking much-improved velocity in the bullpen.
+Sadler has been a guy that Servais has repeatedly mentioned as a positive contributor, and Swanson has longman capability.
+Some of the lower-leverage spots will be up for grabs over the final week of camp -- don't rule out Rule 5 Draft selection Will Vest just yet.